MicrosoftDocs/visualstudio-docs/docs/install/update-minimal-layout.md

 Use the **verify** and **fix** commands to maintain your minimal layout after it's created.
 The **verify** command determines if there are any corrupt or missing packages in the minimal layout.
 If you encounter any problems after running the **verify** command, use the **fix** command to correct those missing or corrupt packages.

-- Here's how to verify is a layout has corrupt or missing packages:
+- Here's how to verify if a layout has corrupt or missing packages:

     ```cmd
     MinimalLayout.exe Verify --targetLocation c:\VSLayout\ --productId Microsoft.VisualStudio.Product.Enterprise --baseVersion 16.4.0 --targetVersion 16.4.4 --add Microsoft.VisualStudio.Workload.ManagedDesktop --includeRecommended --languages en-US